A Filmmaker's 'Quest' For A Quiet Family Portrait Is Pierced By Unforeseen Trauma

 GROSS: You mentioned that in the clip that we just heard.
 What was your issue?

-RAINEY: I was - I was - I had two bad years of angel dust.
+RAINEY: I was - I had two bad years of angel dust.
 I was smoking angel dust for two years.
 This was in the early '90s - '91, '92.
 It was a rough time in my life also.
-You know, actually I was going through a bad breakup and, you know, I was confused and hanging around with the wrong people.
+You know, actually, I was going through a bad breakup.
+And, you know, I was confused and hanging around with the wrong people.
 So, you know, it really - it took me two years.
-And what made me quit really - reality was a kid walked up to me that I knew.
+And what made me quit, really - reality was a kid walked up to me that I knew.
 And I spoke to him.
 I was like, hey, what's going on?
 And he was like, get out my face.
 I don't mess with you anymore.
 You get high.
 You ain't nobody to me.
 And that hurt me.
 It broke me because I was so used to being respected by everybody in the neighborhood.

-GROSS: My guests are Quest and Jonathan Olshefski.
-Olshefski directed a new documentary about Quest and his family.
-The film is called "Quest."
-We'll be back after a break.
+DAVIES: Christopher Rainey and filmmaker Jonathan Olshefski speaking with Terry Gross.
+Olshefksi's film "Quest" focuses on Rainey and his family.
+We'll hear more after a break.
 This is FRESH AIR.

 RAINEY: Probably younger than that.